YaleDHLab/humanities-data-mining/README.md

 ### Week 14: Presentations

 In our fourteenth week, we will conclude with class presentations to showcase everyone's work.
 Thank you for an incredible semester!

+## Acknowledgements
+The course materials are published under a CC BY 3.0 US license.
+This course, Humanities Data Mining, was created in 2021 by Dr. Catherine DeRose and Dr. Douglas Duhaime.